 Since the file is stored locally, this enables you to find deleted history on Google Chrome using one of several methods.
 Below you’ll find how to recover deleted history on chrome.

 Data recovery software has many applications, one of them being the ability to restore Chrome history.
 Disk Drill is a powerful data solution that can retrieve lost or deleted files from your drive.
-Not only this, but you can recover files after a factory reset.
 Because of its proven reliability, it’s a great tool for recovering deleted history.

 Let’s look at how you can use data recovery software to retrieve deleted history on Chrome.